 What is Socially Responsible Investing?

-According to the Forum for Sustainable and Responsible Investment, SRI (socially responsible investing) is an “investment discipline that considers environmental, social and corporate governance (ESG) criteria to generate long-term competitive financial returns and positive societal impact.
+According to the Forum for Sustainable and Responsible Investment, socially responsible investing is an “investment discipline that considers environmental, social and corporate governance (ESG) criteria to generate long-term competitive financial returns and positive societal impact.
 Often SRI offerings avoid companies that derive profit from such things as fossil fuels, firearms, and tobacco.”

-5. JP Morgan Chase & Co.
+JPMorgan Chase & Co.

 None of these companies follow business practices that I want my money to support.
 They all create product lines and marketing strategies that strongly encourage consumerism.
-Most of us on the path to financial independence (FI) are trying to reduce our consumption recognizing how much fulfilling life can be when we are NOT keeping up with the Joneses.
+Most of us on the path to financial independence (FI) are trying to reduce our consumption recognizing how much more fulfilling life can be when we are NOT keeping up with the Joneses.
 I don’t want to invest in companies that persuade others to buy more stuff and be less happy.